tomhsiao1260/vc-cell/readme.md

 ## Introduction

-A Vesuvius Challenge tool to view a small 3D region of high resolution volume with flexibility.
+A Vesuvius Challenge tool to view a small region of volume with high resolution and flexibility.

 ## Setup